FrederikAlbrechtsen/algorithms/README.md

 # Algorithms

 Implementation of various sorting algorithms from Introduction to Algorithms (CLRS) developed back in 2019.
-My wish is to keep the repository updated with more algorithms and implementations in different programming languages.
+My wish is to keep the repository updated, when time allows it, with more algorithms and implementations in different programming languages

 <!-- CONTRIBUTING -->
 ## Contributing